deadlydog/Blazor.Issue.CssIsolation/ReadMe.md

 ## Results

-Here is what the page looks like when the CSS is applied from the Isolated CSS file (not working properly):
+Here is what the page looks like when the CSS is applied from the Isolated CSS `Index.razor.css` file (not working properly):

 ![CSS Isolation Not Working](/docs/Images/using-isolated-css-the-rules-are-not-applied.png)

-Here is what the page looks like when the CSS is applied from the wwwroot/css/site.css file (works as expected):
+Here is what the page looks like when the CSS is applied from the `wwwroot/css/site.css`` file (works as expected):

 ![Global CSS file works fine](/docs/Images/using-global-css-the-rules-are-applied.png)